 The Procter & Gamble Company (P&G) boasts dozens of billion-dollar brands for home and health.
 The world's largest maker of consumer packaged goods divides its business into five global segments.
 The company also makes pet food, water filters, and over-the-counter acid-reflux medication.
-About two dozen of P&G's brands are billion-dollar sellers, including Always, Braun, Crest, Fusion, Gillette, Head & Shoulders, Mach3, Olay, Oral-B, and Pantene, as well as Bounty, Charmin, Dawn, Downy, Duracell, Gain, Pampers, and Tide in the household care segment.
-P&G's hundreds of brands are available in more than 180 countries.
+About two dozen of P&G's brands are billion-dollar sellers, including Always, Braun, Crest, Fusion, Gillette, Head & Shoulders, Mach3, Olay, Oral-B, and Pantene, as well as Bounty, Charmin, Dawn, Downy, Gain, Pampers, and Tide in the household care segment.
 In 2016 it sold a significant portion of its Beauty segment's products to beauty products company Coty for $11.4 billion.

-P&G operates its business globally through five segments -- Beauty; Grooming; Health Care; Fabric Care and Home Care; and Baby Care and Family Care.
+P&G operates its business globally through five segments -- Beauty; Grooming; Health Care; Fabric Care and Home Care; and Baby Care, Feminine and Family Care.
 In 2016, the company sold a large portion (some 40 brands) of its Beauty segment products to Coty.

 Through its long-established Gillette franchise, which boasts the Fusion, Mach3, Prestobarba, and Venus brands, P&G's Grooming segment has captured about a 70% stake in the global blades and razors market.
 The company's electronic hair removal devices, such as electric razors and epilators, sell under the Braun name worldwide.
 The Grooming segment (generating 10% of sales) has achieved a 20% share of the male shavers market and a more than 45% stake in the female epilators market.